Florida teacher accused of drowning raccoons won't face criminal charges

 MARION COUNTY, Fla. - The Ocala teacher accused of drowning two raccoons and an opossum while students were present in an agriculture class will not face criminal charges, according to a memo released by the state attorney's office on Friday.

-Fifth Judicial Circuit State Attorney Brad King wrote in the memo that Forest High School agricultural science teacher Dewie Brewton III did not "torment" the animals and was not unnecessarily cruel as he held the trapped raccoons in trash cans filled to the brim with water on May 15.
+Fifth Judicial Circuit State Attorney Brad King wrote in the memo that the Forest High School agricultural science teacher did not "torment" the animals and was not unnecessarily cruel as he held the trapped raccoons in trash cans filled to the brim with water on May 15.

 More News Headlines